numberoverzero/bloop/docs/api/public.rst

 .. seealso::

-    :ref:`conditions` in the :ref:`guide-index` describes the possible conditions, and when and how to use them.
+    :ref:`conditions` in the User Guide describes the possible conditions, and when and how to use them.

 .. autoclass:: bloop.conditions.Condition